pnsaeta/p064/docs/SquareMatrices.md

   \mat{A}^{-1} \vb{y} = \mat{A}^{-1} \vdot (\mat{A} \vdot \vb{x}) = (\mat{A}^{-1} \vdot \mat{A}) \vdot \vb{x} =
    \mat{I} \vdot \vb{x} = \vb{x}
 \end{equation}
-The existence of an inverse implies that operating with $$\mat{A}$$ on a vector does not entail the loss of information; that is, the matrix lacks a **nullspace**, which means that its rows are linearly independent.
+The existence of an inverse implies that operating with $$\mat{A}$$ on a vector does not entail the loss of information; that is, the matrix has a trivial **nullspace**, which means that its rows (and columns) are linearly independent.
 It usually isn't obvious by inspection whether a square matrix has an inverse (that its rows are linearly independent).
 If one or more rows can be expressed as the linear combination of other rows, then the matrix is **singular**, its **determinant** vanishes, and it does not have an inverse.

 You can use [Gauss-Jordan elimination](GaussJordan.md) to compute the inverse of a square matrix (provided it has one).

-## Special Square Matrices

 Besides the identity matrix, there are a number of important classes of square matrices that arise in physics:

-### Hermitian
+## Hermitian Matrices

 A **Hermitian matrix** is a complex matrix equal to its conjugate transpose: $$\mat{H} = \mat{H}^*$$.

 + In matrix mechanics, Hermitian matrices represent physically observable quantities (e.g., angular momentum, the hamiltonian (energy), etc.).
 The matrix representing the $$z$$ component of spin angular momentum of a spin-1/2 particle, in the basis of $$\ket{\uparrow}, \ket{\downarrow}$$ along $$z$$ is